Ficool

 Awake?

-My head tilts back, mouth agape, letting the droplets land on my tongue — cold, metallic, tinged with a musky flavor.
+My head bends back, letting the droplets land on my tongue — cold, metallic, tinged with a musky flavor.

 My lips smack as I swish the flavour around, sucking and slurping, letting it linger.

-Unable to swallow or spit, I just… leave it there.
+Unable to bring myself swallow or spit, I just… leave it there.

 Then, Warmth.

-A brackish layer leaks across my cheek—thick globules congeal down my jaw, dripping onto and insulating both collar and neck alike.
+A slimy layer leaks across my cheek—thick globules congeal down my jaw, dripping onto and insulating both collar and neck alike.

 Yuck.